-To connect your APs to the local network, refer to the following topology.
+To connect your EAPs to the local network, refer to the following topology.

+- 1. Connect your router to the internet. - 2.
+Connect your EAPs to the LAN ports of your router.

+For a Bridge kit product, connect one EAP to your router.
+This EAP will work as the Main AP.
+The other EAP(s) in the kit will automatically connect to the Main AP via wireless bridge and work as the Sub-AP(s).

-- 1. Connect the WAN port (or Internet port) of the router to the internet. - 2.
-Connect your APs to the LAN port of the router. - 3.
-Connect your wireless clients such as phones, tablets and laptops to the WiFi of the AP.
-The default SSID is printed at the bottom of the AP.
+3. Connect your wireless clients such as phones, tablets and laptops to the WiFi of an EAP.
+The default SSIDs are printed on the EAP.